 Selection will be based on the quality of your narrative, originality, the impact of your research/work on other disciplines and international perspectives, interaction with audience during demonstration, appeal to a wider audience, and references.

-The Selma Jeanne Cohen Fund provides an honorarium, round-trip travel, and per diem to the selected dance scholar.
+The Selma Jeanne Cohen Fund provides an honorarium to the selected dance scholar.

-The awardee must be able to attend the Fulbright Association’s annual conference (October 24-26, 2019) and give his or her presentation on the date requested by the Association.
-The recipient will be expected to have his or her own health, travel, and other necessary insurance and documents in order.
+The awardee must be able to present virtually at the Fulbright Association’s annual conference (October 21-23, 2020) and give his or her presentation on the date requested by the Association.

-The Fulbright Association is hosting a logo competition and invites submissions of compelling logos that visually represent our 2019 annual conference theme: “Connecting Minds and Hearts for Global Change.”
-Competitive logo designs will encapsulate the conference theme and incorporate design elements relevant to the mission of the Fulbright Program.
+The Fulbright Association is hosting a logo competition and invites submissions of compelling logos that visually represent our virtual 2020 annual conference theme: “Where Does the World Go from Here?
+Our conference will be held virtually via Zoom on October 21-23, 2020, and will feature a special focus on global health, civil rights, race relations and immigration.
+Competitive logo designs will encapsulate the conference theme and incorporate design elements from a global perspective.